mariamargherita/WordsRecognitionByLipVideo/README.md

 ### Data Preprocessing

 The initial phase of the project involves preprocessing the raw event data.
-In the preprocessing phase, we first implement noise reduction methods to refine the event data.
+In the preprocessing steps we performed noise reduction which did not result in an improvement in the model performance.
-> **Enhancements**
-> - Not yet started, will try noise reduction.
+This is probably due to the fact that in our use case noise makes our model more general.
+For this reason, we decided not to reduce noise in our data.

+Please note that the code for noise reduction implementation was left in the repository for reference.

+Please also note that the preprocessing steps performed are different for the two models.
+This is due to the fact that some steps made in the preprocessing pipeline of the CNN-LSTM are valuable to improve its performance but are not needed for improving other classification models' accuracy (i.e. mini-batches creation).

 ### Model Selection and Training